rainu/go-conf/README.md

 # go-conf

-This library can parse command line flags, environment variables, and configuration files.
+This library parses command line flags, environment variables, and configuration files (yaml) into a struct.

+The "key-mechanic" is to convert command line arguments to yaml-content and then use [yaml parser](github.com/goccy/go-yaml) to parse the content into a struct.
+Therefore, you have to use the yaml-tags for defining the key names.

 # How to use it

+## Basic usage

 ```go
 package main